-- Set the direction and create a sense of purpose by building consensus on and implementing a shared vision. - Consider the demographics of the school community in developing a shared vision. - Help stakeholders understand the relationship between the school's vision and their initiatives and priorities. - Consistently use informal and formal opportunities to champion and articulate the vision. - Act in ways that consistently reflect the school's core values, beliefs, and priorities in order to establish trust. - Ensure the school's identity, vision, and mission drive school decisions. - .
-Inspire a culture of collective responsibility for the success of ALL students in the whole school (not solely teacher's own students). - Empower others to make or influence significant decisions. - Build shared leadership structures and opportunities for job-embedded leadership training and development. - Capitalize on the leadership skills of others. - Constantly listen and synthesize what is heard, and learn from all sources. - Employ the skills to effectively manage change. - Master skills associated with large-scale strategic planning processes and implementation of such plans. - Steer through the challenges associated with making improvements, both large and small. - · Create and sustain a coherent instructional program (coordinated and consistent) with learning goals. - Use the CPS Framework for Teaching to ground instructional guidance and coaching. - Model ambitious goals for teaching and learning for all students, including priority groups. - Draw from the best available evidence to inform instructional improvement decisions. - Enable staff to focus and prioritize what matters most. - Buffer staff from external distractions to the school's priorities and goals. - Limit school improvement goals to a few high leverage activities. - Prioritize teaching challenging content, engaging students in learning, rigor and ways to raise achievement.
+- · Set the direction and create a sense of purpose by building consensus on and implementing a shared vision. - Consider the demographics of the school community in developing a shared vision. - Help stakeholders understand the relationship between the school's vision and their initiatives and priorities. - Consistently use informal and formal opportunities to champion and articulate the vision. - Act in ways that consistently reflect the school's core values, beliefs, and priorities in order to establish trust. - Ensure the school's identity, vision, and mission drive school decisions. - Use the Multi-Tiered System of Support framework as a standard for how to distribute leadership and make significant decisions both academically and social-emotionally. - .
+Inspire a culture of collective responsibility for the success of ALL students in the whole school (not solely teacher's own students). - Empower others to make or influence significant decisions. - Build shared leadership structures and opportunities for job-embedded leadership training and development. - Capitalize on the leadership skills of others. - Constantly listen and synthesize what is heard, and learn from all sources. - Employ the skills to effectively manage change. - Master skills associated with large-scale strategic planning processes and implementation of such plans. - Steer through the challenges associated with making improvements, both large and small. - Create and sustain a coherent instructional program (coordinated and consistent) with learning goals. - Use the CPS Framework for Teaching to ground instructional guidance and coaching. - Model ambitious goals for teaching and learning for all students, including priority groups. - Draw from the best available evidence to inform instructional improvement decisions. - Enable staff to focus and prioritize what matters most. - Buffer staff from external distractions to the school's priorities and goals. - Limit school improvement goals to a few high leverage activities. - Prioritize teaching challenging content, engaging students in learning, rigor and ways to raise achievement.

 Suggested Evidence ✓ School's vision, beliefs, and how it is shared (e.g. presentations to community, promotional materials) ✓ Five Essentials - Program Coherence Measures √ Five Essentials Five Essentials Effective Leaders Collaborative Teachers CPS Framework for Teaching 4d.
 Growing and Developing Professionally 4e.
 Demonstrating Professionalism CPS Performance Standards for School Leaders A1.
 Assesses the Current State of School Performance and Develops a CIWP A2.
-Implements Data Driven Decision Making and Data Driver Instruction A5.
+Implements Data Driven Decision Making and Data Driven Instruction A5.
 School Vision and Mission Drive Decision-Making D4.
-Demonstrates Change Management
+Demonstrates Change